DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2018-09-12-copy-content-from-another-course-live.md

 ---
 title: Copy content from another course (Live)
-description: We changed this feature when we built it.
+description: We changed this feature when we built it
 date: 2018-09-12
 screenshots:
   items: